 The Giants‘ defense scares no one.
 Last year they were 31st in points allowed.
 Of course, this team loves to win Super Bowls, then suck, and then squeak into the playoffs and win another Super Bowl.
 This is a very hard team to predict, but comparing them to the two I mentioned above them, they just don’t hold up talent-wise.
 They may have a good passing attack, but who knows which Eli we’ll get this year.

 The Eagles have the same problem that I accurately predicted last year…their QB can’t stay healthy.
-Geno Smith is nowhere near starting caliber, so if Vick goes down, that’s all she wrote.
+If Vick goes down, that’s all she wrote.
 Chip Kelly’s new potentially-gimmicky offense may make some ESPN headlines, but ultimately this just is not a very good team overall.

 This one is tough.
 A lot of people are predicting the Seahawks to take over this year, and I don’t blame them.
 Their defense is stout, and Russell Wilson is my favorite of the young QBs (which may be slightly influenced by the fact that I predicted him to have a big year last year).
 The 49ers have been had a good number of key injuries this year too.
 Then there’s Kaepernick, who hasn’t even played a full season yet, and has to face defenses that have spent an entire offseason gameplanning against the read option/pistol offense.
 Yet, I still can’t bring myself to take the ‘Hawks over the ’9ers.
 Why?
 Because of Jim Harbaugh.
 He’s one of the best coaches in the NFL and has given me zero reason to doubt his ability to gameplan and scheme his way to the playoffs.
 He has done wonders for this team, and until I’m proven wrong, I have to take the 49ers.